Information

 Skip link

-Use the skip link component to help keyboard-only users skip to the main content on a page.
+Use the skip link component to help keyboard-only users skip to the start of the content on a page.

 A simplified illustration of a web page showing the location of the 'skip links' component in the upper left of the browser window.
 There is a magnified view of the 'skip links' component to show what it looks like at actual size.